akambale/p5-fusion-graph/README.md

 ### Intro

 When I played Persona 5 Royal for the first time, I had a ton of fun completing the Strength confidant and filling up my compendium.
 I found the [Persona 5 Calculator](https://chinhodado.github.io/persona5_calculator/indexRoyal.html#/list) which made this much easier.
-However, I often-times only had a few personas I was willing to fuse and a limited amount of yen to buy from the compendium.
+However, I often-times only had a few personas I was willing to fuse and limited yen to buy from the compendium.
 I wanted to find a way to make it easy to search for possible fusions after a few combinations.

 ### What is a Graph ?